 Does the project raise ethical questions?
 If yes, please describe them and how they will be addressed.

-Please list and upload up to ten detailed (complete) citations for publications related to the project for each team.
+Please list of up to ten detailed (complete) citations for publications related to the project for each team.
 This list does not count against the page limit.
-Authors from the respective laboratories must be clearly indicated in the author lists, with superscript or parenthesized letters corresponding to the respective countries, for example Dupont JP (FR), or Smith FD (US).
+PI applicants must be clearly indicated in the author lists, with superscript or parenthesized letters corresponding to the respective countries, for example Dupont JP (FR), or Smith FD (US).

 During or at the conclusion of the project, grant recipients may be asked to report on progress or outcomes achieved to relevant stakeholder groups.

-Awardees must submit a brief, plain language report (1-page) to their respective PI/thesis director within eighteen months of the conclusion of the award cycle.
+Awardees must submit a brief, plain language report (1-page) within eighteen months of the conclusion of the award cycle.
 This report should detail the outcomes of the collaboration and the ways in which the grant has enhanced, or will enhance, their research activities and/or leverage larger opportunities.

-CNRS (including about the submission platform CoopIntEER functioning) inquiries should be directed to firstname.lastname@example.org
+CNRS inquiries (including about the submission platform CoopIntEER functioning) should be directed to email@example.com and Mathilde.firstname.lastname@example.org.